Whimsy Stick

 Release

-Ask for a drop-it.
-Reward with a treat or another chase.
+Ask for a drop-it and reward with a treat or another chase.
 The dog learns: mouth on lure = game continues.
 Mouth on human = game pauses.

 The biggest mistake owners make with mouthy dogs is trying to suppress the drive.
-You can’t.
+You cannot.
 The mouth is going somewhere.
 Your job is to give it somewhere appropriate to go.
-A flirt pole lure is that somewhere.
-It’s tough enough to handle the bite, it moves in a way that triggers engagement, and it teaches the dog that controlled mouthing of the right target gets rewarded.

 Pacing and following you room to room